Let’s get real, the TRS-25 has been a long-time red dot sight for those who couldn’t pull the trigger on Aimpoints.

 Unlike other budget red dot sights that have removable mounts and often come with a multi-height mounting system (two mounts with different heights), the TRS-25 does not.
 The low-profile mount sat cleanly and comfortable for a consistent weld on a Ruger 10/22 – no riser needed.

-However, co-witnessing with MBUS sights on the AR and using it with a 3x magnifier on a M&P 15/22 required a riser mount.
+However, co-witnessing with MBUS sights on the AR and using it with a decent 3x magnifier on a M&P 15/22 required a riser mount.
 UTG riser mounts are usually recommended with the TRS-25 when purchasing online.
 Following the recommendations, I bought the UTG 3-Slot Riser Mount for around $11.

 It’s a nifty mount and allowed for an absolute co-witness.
 Not once did the mounting system come loose even between different rifles.